appernetic/appernetic-hugo-project/content/post/how-to-set-up-a-static-hugo-website-on-github-pages-in-2-minutes.md

 You have just published your first blog!
 Check your live server at: http://easypeasy.github.io

-This steps will take at least 30 min if you have the knowledge.
-Now we do the same with Appernetic.io,
+All this 17 steps will take at least 30 min if you have the knowledge.
+Now we do the same with Appernetic.

 We assume the following is already done:
 1. You have signed up for a subscription.